2DGD-F0TH/2DGD_F0TH/chapters/017_Developing_Game_Mechanics.md

 ::: tip :::
 If your game features enemy turrets, they should stop shooting when they are behind the player's ship: the player is already busy enough handling shots from the front.
 Shooting from behind makes the game unfair.
 :::::::::::

+### Be fair to the player, but also to the computer

+The title may be a bit awkward: how can you "be fair to a computer"?

+Computers don't have feelings, but players do.
+And letting the players kill the enemy before the AI activates takes away all the challenge from the game itself: the enemies become cannon fodder when the player's weapons have enough "power" to instantly kill most of the enemy forces.

+So to apply this, you should probably make the enemies invincible until they're fully on screen: this way the player sees them and doesn't kill them beyond the top of the game area.

+### Inertia

+Control is everything in a game where a pixel can be the difference between life and death of your ship/character.
+This means that heavy inertia does not play well with the "bullet hell" genre.

+This also doesn't mean that you can't apply any, just be careful and don't go overboard.
+When a player dies because their ship went too far due to inertia, they will get mad at the game, and by transitive property, at the devs.

 ### Some examples